The Next Generation of Kubernetes, with Built-in Application Management, Compute, Network, and Storage

-Unlike existing Kubernetes offerings that do not control the complete infrastructure stack, hyper-converged Kubernetes offers built-in resources for native storage, compute and network, and an application management layer to control them so that DevOps and IT operations are simplified.
+Unlike existing Kubernetes offerings that do not control the complete infrastructure stack, Kubernetes offers built-in resources for native storage, compute and network, and an application management layer to control them so that DevOps and IT operations are simplified.
 Without this end-to-end resource management, conventional offerings cannot control QoS, performance SLAs, and lifecycle management.
-Hyper-converged Kubernetes architecture, on the other hand, lets users dynamically adjust and guarantee resources, and enjoy 1-click lifecycle management operations to scale, migrate, snapshot, upgrade and patch even big data, databases and AI/ML applications.
+Kubernetes architecture, on the other hand, lets users dynamically adjust and guarantee resources, and enjoy 1-click lifecycle management operations to scale, migrate, snapshot, upgrade and patch even big data, databases and AI/ML applications.

-ROBIN is the first implementation of hyper-converged Kubernetes in the market.
+ROBIN is the first implementation of Kubernetes in the market.
 Using ROBIN users can do self-service deployment of big data, databases and AI/ML, share entire experiments among team members, quickly do what-if trials, scale resources including GPU and IOPs, and migrate as well as recreate entire application environments across data centers and clouds.

 “For large enterprises, modernization and optimization are a continuous process.
 Running highly advanced, distributed, and performance optimized applications is not easily containerize-able or adoptable to Kubernetes,” said Mikael Loefstrand, Vice President, Multi-cloud Technology Office, Cloud Architecture & Engineering at SAP Labs.
 “I’m looking for a solution that could bring hyper-convergence into the Kubernetes ecosystem.
 This goes beyond just running containers or clusters in hyper-converged boxes (compute, network, storage), and into modern updated stacks enabling Kubernetes to marshal the entire application and IO Path.”
 Read more.

 “Customers in the process of modernizing their IT infrastructure want the benefits of agility and efficiency from containerization and Kubernetes, and ROBIN is the first Kubernetes based platform to achieve the rigorous QATS certification for Hortonworks Data Platform,” said Scott Andress, Vice President, Global Channels & Alliances Hortonworks.
-“With Hyper-converged Kubernetes, ROBIN makes it simple to deploy and manage HDP on Kubernetes.
-We are excited about this collaboration and look forward to working with Hortonworks customers who choose the ROBIN Hyper-converged Kubernetes platform for their HDP deployment.”
+“With Kubernetes, ROBIN makes it simple to deploy and manage HDP on Kubernetes.
+We are excited about this collaboration and look forward to working with Hortonworks customers who choose the ROBIN Platform for their HDP deployment.”

 “Most enterprises are interested in improving agility and infrastructure efficiency through DevOps.
 Containers and Kubernetes can be key to achieving these improvements, but significant challenges persist, especially when incorporating advanced technologies and workloads such as big data, artificial intelligence, machine learning and IoT,” said Jay Lyman, principal analyst at 451 Research.
 “Software that brings these technologies together with container and Kubernetes-based infrastructure and application lifecycle management can help enable agility and efficiency for these data-rich and data-heavy applications.”

 “Enterprises have traditionally had to develop custom workflows per application to deploy and manage databases and applications in their Big Data/AI/ML pipelines,” said Premal Buch, CEO of Robin Systems.
 “The process requires IT and DevOps to undertake lengthy third-party integrations as well as a tedious, manual, repetitive process for each on-premise and cloud installation.
 This only leads to high cost, complexity, and delayed time-to-value.
-With hyper-converged Kubernetes, ROBIN eliminates time and cost drain for IT and DevOps and empowers them to achieve faster roll-out of critical initiatives.”
+With Kubernetes, ROBIN eliminates time and cost drain for IT and DevOps and empowers them to achieve faster roll-out of critical initiatives.”

 DevOps and IT teams are already using the ROBIN to ingest and analyze 11 billion security events daily.
 Customer deployments also include active management of 6 petabytes data in a single ROBIN cluster and management of 400 Oracle RAC databases by a single ROBIN Cluster.

-ROBIN Hyper-converged Kubernetes platform features for DevOps and IT
+ROBIN Platform features for DevOps and IT

 - Provision, scale, clone and migrate big data and databases with 1-Click